osujc93/real-time-analytics-pipeline-kafka-pinot/README.md

 - **Kafka**: 1 Controller & 3 brokers configured in KRaft mode.
 Kafka producer used to continuously fetch orders from API and store in Kafka topic.
 - **Pinot**: For real-time OLAP queries on data in Kafka topic.
 Pinot ingests events in real-time and applies JSON decoding and transformation into columns.
 - **Quarkus**: Java framework used to run a Kafka Streams topology that reads from the topic; computing time-windowed aggregates (60s), and storing them in state stores.
 Also includes REST endpoints for queries against Pinot.
 Quarkus app exposes these streaming aggregates & queries via HTTP endpoints.
-- **Zookeeper**: 3 Participants & 2 Observers used for Pinot's internal cluster management.
+- **Zookeeper**: 3 Participants & 2 Observers providing distributed coordination for Pinot's internal cluster management.
 - **Postgres**: Backend for API & Airflow.
 - **Streamlit**: Live dashboard.
 Calls the Quarkus HTTP endpoints and returns visualization of the metrics.
 - **Airflow**: Automates entire workflow.
 DAG executes once all containers are up and running.